Some useful information if you're visiting or staying at Dove House Hospice

 Please do not bring any valuables or large amounts of money with you.
 The hospice does have the facilities for the deposit of money and small valuables during your stay, but usually small amount of money for the telephone and newspapers is enough.

-Dove House Hospice is exempt from the Smoke-Free Legislation (2007) and patients in the Inpatient Unit are allowed to smoke in the designated smoking room only or outside in the garden.
+Dove House Hospice is exempt from the Smoke-Free Legislation (2007) and patients in the Inpatient Unit are allowed to smoke in the designated smoking room only.

 There is a kitchen on the Wilberforce Unit with tea and coffee making facilities and a fridge where patients can keep any foods they might wish to bring with them to Dove House.
 Our catering department provides meals for our patients and liaises directly with patients to see what they fancy eating - family members can also be provided with meals for a small charge.
 Our on-site cafe Dulcie's is also open every day 8am - 2pm.